fbdo/site/content/posts/scalability-and-high-availability-rules.md

 ### Design to clone or replicate things (High-2)

-Duplicate services/databases to spread the load
+Duplicate services/databases to spread the load.

-Clone services and implement load balancers
+Clone services and implement load balancers.

-Database normalization and ACID properties make them difficult to split High read to write ratio allow read-only copies
+Database normalization and ACID properties make them difficult to split.

+High read to write ratio allow read-only copies.

-A layer of caching is a recommended first step
+A layer of caching is a recommended first step.

-Rule #2.2: Design to split different things (a.k.a domain-based microservices) (Medium-3) Split systems in nouns or verbs or both.
+### Design to split different things (a.k.a domain-based microservices) (Medium-3)

+Split systems in nouns or verbs or both.

-Separation using verbs: signup, login, search, browse, view, add-to-cart, purchase Separation using nouns: product catalog, product inventory, user account information, marketing information Rule #2.3: Design to split similar things (a.k.a sharding) (Medium-3) Identify a characteristic of your data and split or partition both data and services based on that attribute.
+Separation using verbs: signup, login, search, browse, view, add-to-cart, purchase.

+Separation using nouns: product catalog, product inventory, user account information, marketing information.

+### Design to split similar things (a.k.a sharding) (Medium-3)

+Identify a characteristic of your data and split or partition both data and services based on that attribute.

 It's possible to use some business related sharding, like per geographic location, by company size, by revenue.
 Or a simple modulus or hash function by user id.

 When data for the same group of users is grouped together, bigger the chance for a cache hit.#3 Design to Scale Out Horizontally

-Rule #3.1: Design your solution to scale out, not just up (High-2) Allows for fast scale of transactions at the cost of duplicated data and functionality Don't get caught in the trap of expecting to scale up to find out that you've run out of a faster and larger system to purchase
+### Design your solution to scale out, not just up (High-2)

+Allows for fast scale of transactions at the cost of duplicated data and functionality.

+Don't get caught in the trap of expecting to scale up to find out that you've run out of a faster and larger system to purchase.

-Rule #3.2: Use commodity systems (High-2)
+### Use commodity systems (High-2)

 Many smaller systems don't suffer from inefficient sheduling algorithms, memory bus access speeds, structural harzards, data harzards.

-Stay way from very large systems
+Stay way from very large systems.

-Allows for fast, cost-effective growth
+Allows for fast, cost-effective growth.

-Rule #3.3: Scale out your data centers (Medium-3) Forget about hot-cold datacenters, they have more or less the same cost of operation and there's a higher risk of failure when you finally need it.
+### Scale out your data centers (Medium-3)

+Forget about hot-cold datacenters, they have more or less the same cost of operation and there's a higher risk of failure when you finally need it.

 Slice data between your datacenters to keep high availability.
 Spare some machine resource to distribute the load in case of failure.

 E.g. given three datacenters:

-Rule #3.4: Design to leverage the cloud (Low-4) Provision of hardware in the cloud takes few minutes.
+### Design to leverage the cloud (Low-4)

+Provision of hardware in the cloud takes few minutes.

 Design to leverage virtualization in all sites and grow in the cloud to meet unexpected spiky demand.

 BUT be carefull to not depend on specific cloud services to avoid a supplier lock-in.

-#4 Use the Right Tool
+## Use the Right Tool

-Rule #4.1: Use the right database, and use it properly (High-2) Don't use a SQL database where a noSQL database would work better Use the filesystem when possible
+### Use the right database, and use it properly (High-2)

+Don't use a SQL database where a noSQL database would work better.

+Use the filesystem when possible.

-Relationships give extra flexibility and guarantees but also extra costs to scale Rule #4.2: Reduce the numbers of firewalls (High-2) Use firewalls where they reduce risks, but be aware they cause issues with scalability and availability.
+Relationships give extra flexibility and guarantees but also extra costs to scale.

+### Reduce the numbers of firewalls (High-2)

+Use firewalls where they reduce risks, but be aware they cause issues with scalability and availability.

-Don't use for low value content
+Don't use for low value content.

-Rule #4.3: Actively use log files (Medium-3)
+### Actively use log files (Medium-3)

-Use the application log to diagnose and prevent problems Implement a correlation ID to correlate logs from different services Put a process in place to monitor log files and force people to take action on issues Aggregate them, use log servers on out-of-band network Archive and purge as the value decreases
+Use the application log to diagnose and prevent problems

+Implement a correlation ID to correlate logs from different services

+Put a process in place to monitor log files and force people to take action on issues

+Aggregate them, use log servers on out-of-band network

+Archive and purge as the value decreases

 Log in an asynchronous fashion

-Rule #4.4: Use Non-blocking I/O as much as possible (High-2) Serial, blocking I/O were the standard but are too expensive in high throuput systems Most of the Java Web servers use blocking I/O
+### Use Non-blocking I/O as much as possible (High-2)

+Serial, blocking I/O were the standard but are too expensive in high throuput systems

+Most of the Java Web servers use blocking I/O

 All the JDBC drivers use blocking I/O

-New options are reactive frameworks#5 Don't Duplicate your Work Rule #5.1: Don't check your own work (Low-4)
+New options are reactive frameworks

+## Don't Duplicate your Work

+Rule #5.1: Don't check your own work (Low-4)
 Don't validate data you just wrote
 Keep data locally if you will immeadiately need it